FLUID: Training-Free Face De-identification via Latent Identity Substitution: Introduction

-To address these limitations, we turn to latent-space editing, hypothesizing its superior attribute preservation compared to generative reconstruction approaches.
-Latent editing operates on semantically disentangled representations, allowing independent and gradual manipulation.
+To address these limitations, we turn to image editing in the latent space, hypothesizing its superior attribute preservation compared to generative reconstruction approaches.
+Unlike full image regeneration which often forces a model to re-synthesize identity-irrelevant attributes from scratch, latent editing directly modifies structured internal representations that already encode fine-grained semantic details of the input.
+Image editing in the latent space operates with semantically disentangled representations, allowing independent and gradual manipulation from the original data.
 This enables fine-grained control over the input while reflecting required changes.
+Importantly, such latent-level operations minimize unnecessary modification, making them well-suited for scenarios where utility attributes (e.g., age, gender, emotion, hairstyle) must remain visually consistent.
 Recent discoveries in the latent spaces of generative models have enabled such training-free semantic image editing, where inverting input images into the latent space and editing by traversing semantic directions (e.g., emotion, color, pose) yield desired results \cite{harkonen2020ganspace, shen2020interfacegan, kwon2022diffusion}.
-However, current editing methods primarily focus on attribute manipulation while preserving identity, making them unsuitable for de-identification.
+These findings collectively suggest that latent spaces possess strong linearity and smooth semantic geometry, allowing meaningful edits without requiring model retraining.
+However, current face image editing methods primarily focus on attribute manipulation while preserving identity, making them unsuitable for de-identification.
 Moreover, prior editing often relies on inadequate prompts, model fine-tuning, or complex pre-processing pipelines \cite{kim2022diffusionclip, avrahami2022blended, zhu2023boundary, sun2024diffam}.
+Thus, despite the promise of latent structures, existing pipelines are not directly designed for privacy protection and often lack mechanisms to enforce identity removal while retaining facial utility.